Almost £3bn in 20 years - January bargains & flops

 A player who could feature as both a hit and a miss, after his successful stint at Liverpool following an £8.5m transfer from Inter Milan in January 2013.

-However the Brazilian's move to Barcelona five years later, in one of the most expensive transfers of all time, goes down as a miss.
+However, the Brazilian's move to Barcelona five years later - in one of the most expensive transfers of all time - goes down as a miss.

 Despite winning two league titles, by the time of his exit, Coutinho languished in the shadows at Barcelona after suffering from injury and criticism from fans.